My Struggle IV: Plot

 In a bid to buy Mulder more time, Scully contacts right-wing online webcaster Tad O'Malley and claims that the incident at the hotel was part of the project to release a man-made pathogen developed from an alien virus.
-Mulder is named as the source for the story, prompting Director Kersh to order Walter Skinner to shut down the X-Files once and for all and to dismiss Mulder and Scully from duty.
-Scully receives another vision, this time of Mulder's death and pleads with Skinner to help her save him.
+Mulder is named as the source for the story, prompting Director Kersh to order Walter Skinner to shut down the X-Files and to dismiss Mulder and Scully from duty.
+Scully receives a vision of Mulder's death and pleads with Skinner to help her save him.

 Mulder follows William to an abandoned factory on the coast.
-Scully arrives shortly afterwards and Mulder suggests that they give up trying to find William because he does not want to be found and because they cannot protect him.
+Scully arrives, and Mulder suggests that they give up trying to find William.
 Scully refuses to back down, pressing Mulder for details when the real Mulder arrives; the Mulder Scully spoke to was William in disguise.
 As the two chase him through the factory, Skinner realizes that they have been followed by Reyes and the Cigarette Smoking Man.
 The Cigarette Smoking Man forces the car to run Skinner down.
 Skinner shoots at the car and kills Reyes.
 He then attempts to outrun the car but is crushed between two cars.